Infoliterati/Digital-scholarship-/README.md

-# Gertzel-Collection-
+# Digital-scholarship-

-Files pertaining to the Gertzel collection and its story
+Files pertaining to digital scholarship, including the Gertzel collection and its story